snakemake/snakemake-executor-plugin-slurm/docs/further.md

 * [`snakemake-interface-executor-plugins`](https://github.com/snakemake/snakemake-interface-executor-plugins), which connects it to the main snakemake application
 * [`snakemake`](https://github.com/snakemake/snakemake) itself

-If you can pinpoint the exact repository your issue pertains to, file your issue or pull request there.
+If you can pinpoint the exact repository your issue pertains to, please file it there.
-If unsure, posting here should ensure that we can direct you to the right one.
+If you are unsure, create a new issue here and we will direct you to the correct repo.

 For issues that are specific to your local cluster-setup, please contact your cluster administrator.